epfl-ada/ada-2020-project-milestone-p3-p3_bjr/README.md

 ### Contributions of group member

-Balz Marty: replication of P3 with the Reddit dataset, analyzing properties of the network Jimmy Wilde: feature matrix used for the regression Romain Gros: training the model, reporting result of prediction, visualization of the preferences profiles of users
+**Balz Marty**: replication of P3 with the Reddit dataset, analyzing properties of the network

+**Jimmy Wilde**: feature matrix used for the regression

+**Romain Gros**: training the model, reporting result of prediction, visualization of the preferences profiles of users

 We have worked conjointly on the report.